 - Nurse Epidemiologist

-There were about 6,100 jobs for Epidemiologist in 2016 (in the United States).
+In 2016, there was an estimated number of 6,100 jobs in the United States for Epidemiologist.
 New jobs are being produced at a rate of 8.2% which is above the national average.
 The Bureau of Labor Statistics predicts 500 new jobs for Epidemiologist by 2026.
-Due to new job openings and attrition, there will be an average of 600 job openings in this field each year.
+There will be an estimated 600 positions for Epidemiologist per year.